2021 was the year of realignment.

 Moving forward, I’m approaching my goals and aspirations with the lens of “What if it was easy?”

-I realised that I don’t have to make myself suffer to create the life I want.
+I realised that I don’t have to make myself suffer in order to create the life I want.
 I want to continue to recalibrate my relationship with the material world and navigate it through the perspective of grace, joy and allowing.

 Protect My Energy (Beware of Other’s Energies)